Orders Of Protection

 No. Orders of protection are issued free of charge.

 What Is The Timeline For An Order Of Protection?

 An order goes into effect the moment your abuser is served with a copy.
 It will be in effect one year from that moment.
 Your abuser retains the right to protest the order, which means he or she can request a hearing anytime during the period the order is in effect.
 You must attend this hearing or the order will be amended or rescinded.

 It is a crime that invokes contempt of court if an abuser knowingly violates the order.
 It is up to you to report every violation to the police or the court.
 Likewise, you must be vigilant about not violating your own restraining order.
 If you fail to report violations, you make it difficult for the court to act.

-I am available to represent either side as lawyer: the side legitimately seeking protection, or the side that believes the request is an effort to limit access to the children or obtain advantage in divorce proceedings.
+Our attorneys are available to represent either side as their lawyer: the side legitimately seeking protection or the side that believes the request is an effort to limit access to the children or obtain advantage in divorce proceedings.